Easily Set File Association in Mac OS X Using “Always Open With” App

 This sets a semi-permanent association between the chosen app and the file type, and the file-to-app association will remain unless something else either overrides it during installation, which can be fairly common with some applications, or unless you change it again yourself.
 Keep in mind that if you do want to change the file association again, all you need to do is Option+Right-Click on another sample of that file type and choose another app with the “Always” option.

 Longtime Mac users may also be familiar with the other way to do this through the “Get Info” menu, which can work for both a one time use association for that specific file, or once within the Get Info window, by hitting the “Change All” button for that file type, to reassign all files of that format to the chosen application.
 For most cases, the option-right click method is much faster though, and it’s also easier to explain to newcomers, and all around more user friendly since it’s accessible from anywhere in Finder without having to launch a new window.

-This ability has been around for a very long time in OS X, and you should find it in everything from the earliest releases of Mac OS through 10.1 all the way through OS X Lion and Mountain Lion and beyond.
+This ability has been around for a very long time in OS X, and you should find it in everything from the earliest releases of Mac OS through 10.1 all the way through OS X Lion and Mountain Lion, Mavericks, Yosemite, and beyond.